 In the unlikely event Tannehill makes it out of the top 10, I believe he'll be the 11th overall pick.
 That spot belongs to the Chiefs.
 I don't see the Chiefs taking Tannehill.
 I see Kansas City taking the best offer for the pick, and there will certainly be offers for that pick if Tannehill slips.
 Still, the most likely scenarios are Tannehill to Cleveland at four or Miami at eight.
 But why 11?
 Because teams around the league know how much Seattle loves Tannehill.

-really, really like Tannehill.
-To the point where they're willing to draft him despite spending $8+ million per year on Matt Flynn
+Apparently, the Seahawks really, really like Tannehill.
+To the point where they're willing to draft him despite spending $8+ million per year on Matt Flynn in free agency.

 In this scenario, the 11th pick comes with Tannehill on the board, and the Chiefs trade down and pick up more draft picks.
 Count me as one person who would be thrilled if that happened to the Chiefs.